mazPrzemo89/allbuildinglondonltd_backend/README.md

 })
 ```

-That will serve html from your production build.
+That will serve all the html from your production build.